 - Run-through and render the animated video

-While this article has shared all 13 steps of the animation production pipelines, check out more tips on animated videos and developing your business skills as a freelance animator or animation studio owner, take part in our informative free masterclass and download a copy of our free marketing handbook.
+While this article has shared all 13 steps of the animation production pipelines, check out more tips on animated videos and developing your business skills as a freelance animator or animation studio owner, take part in our informative FREE TRAINING today.